Hui Xiong

+Hui Xiong (熊辉 (Xióng Huī)) is a Chinese data scientist.
+Xiong Hui holds esteemed positions at the Hong Kong University of Science and Technology (Guangzhou) as a Chair Professor, and Associate Vice President for Knowledge Transfer.
+Before joining HKUST(GZ), he was a Distinguished Professor at Rutgers University and held the position of Chief Scientist (Smart City) and Deputy Dean at Baidu Research Institute, overseeing five research labs.
+Xiong was also a distinguished guest professor (Grand Master Chair Professor) at the University of Science and Technology of China (USTC).

 Education

-Xiong received his B.E. degree in Automation from the University of Science and Technology of China and his M.S. degree in Computer Science from the National University of Singapore.
-He received his Ph.D. in Computer Science with a minor in Statistics from the University of Minnesota - Twin Cities in 2005 under Vipin Kumar.
+Xiong received his B.E. degree in automation from the University of Science and Technology of China and his M.S. degree in computer science from the National University of Singapore.
+He received his Ph.D. in computer science with a minor in statistics from the University of Minnesota - Twin Cities in 2005 under Vipin Kumar.

 Career

-Xiong became an Assistant Professor in the Management Science and Information Systems Department of Rutgers Business School - Newark and New Brunswick in 2005.
-He became an Associate Professor in the same place in 2009.
+Xiong became an assistant professor in the management science and information systems department of Rutgers Business School – Newark and New Brunswick in 2005.
+He became an associate professor in the same place in 2009.
 In 2014, he became a full professor in the same place in 2014.
 He became a Rutgers Business School Dean's Research Professor in 2016.
-Now he is a Distinguished Professor in the same place starting from 2021.
+He became a distinguished professor in the same place in 2021.